nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * 2a2.
 TA enters a new command.

-    Steps 1a1-1a2 are repeated until the command entered is correct.
+    Steps 2a1-2a2 are repeated until the command entered is correct.

-    Use case resumes from step 2.
+    Use case resumes from step 3.

 **Use case 05: Enrolling student(s)**

 **Preconditions:**

-1. The student(s) to be enroled already exist.
+1. The student(s) to be enrolled already exist.

-2. The class group that the student(s) will be enroled in already exists.
+2. The class group that the student(s) will be enrolled in already exists.

 **MSS**